Skip to main content

 task.on_status_change(on_status_change)

-# Async callbacks also supported
+# Async callbacks work too

 async def on_status_async(status):